natchanon-me/Shopee_Product_Detection/README.md

 Right now (13/06/21) The best i've got is around 0.8 test accuracy.

-Problem : I've try the same way as 3rd try, but this time i unfreeze the transfer layers but its lack of resource.
+Problem : I've try the same way as 3rd try, but this time i unfreeze the transfer layers but it lack of resource.

 --> Cleaning data using dhash algorithm to get rid of duplicated images